StudyFinder

 The naturalistic reinforcement of obsessions and compulsions: An ecological momentary assessment study

 The purpose of this study is to examine the relationship between sleep patterns, thoughts, behaviors, and emotions in obsessive-compulsive disorder (OCD).
 In the screening visit, participants will complete a brief interview and questionnaire to determine if they are eligible to participate in our study.
 Eligible participants will complete additional questionnaires and a training session on study procedures.
 Following this visit, for the next 7 days, participants will complete daily questionnaires and (for those selected to be in the sleep monitoring group) monitor their sleep by wearing a sleep watch.
 On day 4, participants will attend a brief compliance check Zoom visit where they will be informed about their overall compliance rate.
-Participants will be compensated with either course credit or an Amazon e-giftcard.
+Participants will be compensated with course credit.
 Findings from this research may help improve understanding of OCD symptoms and sleep.

 Screening Visit: This can be conducted in person or over Zoom.
 During this visit, we will administer a short questionnaire and an interview to determine if you are eligible to participate in the study.
 If you are eligible, you will complete questionnaires and a training session on study procedures.
 You will also receive a sleep watch, which you will be asked to wear consequently for 7 days.
 This visit will take approximately 1 hour and 25 minutes.7 Day Monitoring: For the next 7 days, you will complete several, brief daily questionnaires (7 questionnaires/per day) on your smartphone.
 Questionnaires will take place generally every 2 hours starting from 10 a.m. to 10 p.m.
 You will also monitor your sleep by wearing a sleep watch and maintaining a daily sleep diary.Compliance Check (Day 4): On day 4, there will be a 5 minute compliance check Zoom meeting where you will be informed about your overall study compliance rate.
 Return and Debrief: At the end of the 7 days, you will be asked to return the sleep watch to our lab location (Moore Building) or schedule a pick-up time with a study team member.
 You will also receive an educational debriefing handout over email.